ahartloper/UVC_MatMod/Abaqus/testing/readme.md

 ## Running the tests

-Each of the UMAT tests are associated with a particular UMAT, the correspondance is:
+Each of the UMAT tests are associated with a particular UMAT, the correspondence is:
 - Truss-UMAT-Disp-Cyclic.inp = UVCuniaxial.for
 - Truss-UMAT-Force-Cyclic.inp = UVCuniaxial.for (force controlled problem)
 - Lamarche-1-Beam.inp = UVCuniaxial_IS.for